The Democratic Party Is Making Early Endorsements in Senate Primaries. Grassroots Activists Aren’t Happy

 For grassroots candidates running for the U.S. Senate, one big, national endorsement can make or break an entire campaign.
 That’s why the Democratic Senatorial Campaign Committee—a powerful, Washington-based organization that spends tens of millions of dollars each cycle supporting Democratic candidates—wields such outsized clout.
 An endorsement from it is in effect the Establishment’s stamp-of-approval for the party’s biggest donors to cut checks.

-But that’s also why the DSCC’s pattern of endorsing candidates early in their primaries has sewn resentment among some grassroots campaigns and progressive activists in a handful of crucial states, including Iowa, Colorado and North Carolina.
+But that’s also why the DSCC’s pattern of endorsing candidates early in their primaries has sown resentment among some grassroots campaigns and progressive activists in a handful of crucial states, including Iowa, Colorado and North Carolina.

 “I think there’s a general feeling that we would put forward better nominees as a party to defeat Republicans if we let voters decide candidates, as opposed to trying to divine from within the confines of the Beltway who we think is most likely to win over, say, Kentucky or Colorado,” Karthik Ganapathy, a progressive strategist, told TIME.
 The DSCC should embrace a “role as sort of intermediaries and arbiters as opposed to kingmakers,” he adds.